Overview

 In both queries below, the variable u

-is first bound to three nodes (mocaheach
+is bound to three nodes (mocaheach

 , rowlock